23 Bible Reading Plans That Will Satisfy Anyone

 They range from two week commitments to year-long commitments, from reading straight through cover to cover, to topical readings, to a mixture of readings each day.

 Let me know in the comments if you know of any other good ones.
+And if you’re looking for the best pen for highlighting in your Bible, check out my recommendation.

 Click on an image to view the plan or download the PDF (if available).